Your User Account

 To edit your profile:

-1. Use the down arrow next to your name and select My User Account.
+1. Use the down arrow next to your name in the menu and select My User Account.

 The following sections include specific settings you can change.